palantir/conjure/readme.md

 # Conjure
 </p>

-_Conjure is a simple but opinionated toolchain for defining APIs once and magically generating client/server interfaces in many languages._
+_Conjure is a simple but opinionated toolchain for defining APIs once and generating client/server interfaces in multiple languages._

 Conjure was developed to help scale Palantir's microservice architecture - it has been battle-tested across hundreds of repos and has allowed devs to be productive in many languages.